-Nickel-Plated Lead Buckshot (8 lbs.)
+Nickel-Plated Lead Buckshot (11 lbs.)
+New larger bag size!

 The first Nickel-Plated Buckshot available to American handloaders.
 This is the finest buckshot we've ever seen.
 A dense and hardened antimony lead core is first coated with a copper wash and then a heavy nickel plating.

 ||Nickel-Plated Buck #00

 ||Nickel-Plated Buck #4